MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Management/Limit-EventLog.md

 ## INPUTS

 ### None
-You cannot pip input to this cmdlet.
+You cannot pipe input to this cmdlet.

 ## OUTPUTS